Frequently Asked Questions

 Elected Government Official at the state level or higher interested in attending Solar Power International or Energy Storage International are eligible to register at no cost.
 This complimentary pass includes everything that is included in a Full Conference registration.
 Please note that to qualify as a Government Elected Official you must be an Elected Official in government, through election.
 Employees working in the office of an elected official do not qualify.
 Please email firstname.lastname@example.org in order to obtain the promotional code.

-Solar Power International (SPI) & Energy Storage International (ESI) have negotiated discounted hotel rates to help you save money while you are in Anaheim, Ca. for the event.
-Orchid Events is the only verified housing vendor for SPI and ESI 2018.
+North America Smart Energy Week has negotiated discounted hotel rates to help you save money while you're in Anaheim, CA. These are the lowest rates available near the Anaheim Convention Center.
+Orchid Events is the only verified housing vendor for North America Smart Energy Week.
 Please refer to our housing page to see rates and secure a reservation.

-The mobile app will be live one week before SPI & ESI.
+The mobile app will be live one week before North America Smart Energy Week.
 All attendees will receive an email with information about downloading the app.

 Only Full Conference attendees will be able to receive the education slides.
 In order to gain access to the education slides, you need to download the mobile app.
 Full Conference attendees will receive special access to download the slides in the app, and can opt to have the presentation slides emailed as well.

-Solar Power International and Energy Storage International no longer offers bulk badge pickup, in order to pick up any badge onsite you will need to have a copy of the confirmation email for that specific registration.
+SPI, ESI, and North America Smart Energy Week no longer offers bulk badge pickup, in order to pick up any badge onsite you will need to have a copy of the confirmation email for that specific registration.
 Please keep in mind there is a reprint fee.
 To reprint a lost badge onsite, the registrant will be required to pay 50% of the badge value per reprint.
 The registrant must also have a valid government ID that matches the information on the badge to qualify for a reprint.
 Networking event tickets (such as for the Block Party or Opening Reception) will not be reprinted for any reason.
-If you pick up a badge for another member of your company, it will be your sole responsibility to get the badge to that individual, Solar Energy Trade Shows is not liable for any badges or tickets after they have been printed.
+If you pick up a badge for another member of your company, it will be your sole responsibility to get the badge to that individual.
+Solar Energy Trade Shows is not liable for any badges or tickets after they have been printed.

 Information regarding booth availability, costs, expo hall hours, and more can be found on the exhibit page.